corrode/corrode.github.io/content/blog/enums.md

 ```

 This way, we can still use `u8` to represent state, but we can
-now also put the type system work (a common pattern in idiomatic Rust).
+now also put the type system to work (a common pattern in idiomatic Rust).
 For
 example, we can define methods on `UserStatus`:

 ```rust